nhejazi/medoutcon/README.md

-appearing in VanderWeele, Vansteelandt, and Robins (2014), Rudolph et al. (2017), and Zheng and van der Laan (2017), `medoutcon` is designed as a software implementation to accompany the methodology proposed in Díaz et al. (2020).
-Both an efficient one-step bias-corrected estimator with cross-fitting (Pfanzagl and Wefelmeyer 1985; Zheng and van der Laan 2011; Chernozhukov et al. 2018) and a cross-validated targeted minimum loss estimator (TMLE) (van der Laan and Rose 2011; Zheng and van der Laan 2011) are made available. `medoutcon` integrates with the [`sl3` R package](https://github.com/tlverse/sl3) (Coyle et al. 2020) to leverage statistical machine learning in the estimation procedure.
+appearing in VanderWeele, Vansteelandt, and Robins (2014), Rudolph et al. (2017), and Zheng and van der Laan (2017), `medoutcon` is designed as a software implementation to accompany the methodology proposed in Dı́az et al. (2020).
+Both an efficient one-step bias-corrected estimator with cross-fitting (Pfanzagl and Wefelmeyer 1985; Zheng and van der Laan 2011; Chernozhukov et al. 2018) and a cross-validated targeted minimum loss estimator (TMLE) (van der Laan and Rose 2011;
+Zheng and van der Laan 2011) are made available. `medoutcon` integrates with the [`sl3` R package](https://github.com/tlverse/sl3) (Coyle et al.
+2020) to leverage statistical machine learning in the estimation procedure.

 -----